juanbkm/donor2019/content/strategy-2030/regional-cooperation-and-integration .md

 In Sri Lanka, the [South Asia Subregional Economic Cooperation Port Access Elevated Highway Project](https://www.adb.org/projects/50299-001/main#project-pds) was approved with cofinancing from the Japan International Cooperation Agency for $342.73 million and technical assistance from the Japan Fund for Poverty Reduction for $1.25 million.
 The project will construct about 5.3 kilometers of an elevated toll highway with related facilities between the New Kelani Bridge (NKB) and Galle Face in central Colombo.
 It will provide a direct link to the city center and the port from the Colombo- Katunayake Expressway via the NKB, and then extend the expressway network into the city.
 The project will improve last-mile connectivity between the country's expressway network and Colombo's international port, provide better logistics services for freight operations, and facilitate regional trade.
 It will help alleviate traffic congestion in Colombo's densely populated areas.
 It will run from 2019 - 2025.

-{{< dr-artimage src="images/strategy-2030/rci-2-mal.jpg" align="left" alt="" caption="A 290-meter L-shaped quay and onshore facilities built under the ADF funded Domestic Maritime Transport Project significantly increased efficiency and reduced congestion at Malé’s domestic harbor (Malé North Harbor), the main hub for the distribution of good in the Maldive’s." >}}
+{{< dr-artimage src="images/strategy-2030/rci-2-mal.jpg" align="left" alt="" caption="Partnerships and investments that address congestion in transport and distribution hubs help increase efficiency in the delivery of goods and services across borders." >}}

 Some hindrances to trade include unstreamlined regulations and various requirements to move goods.
 To address this, a project in the Maldives, the [South Asia Subregional Economic Cooperation National Single Window Project](https://www.adb.org/projects/51330-001/main#project-pds), was approved with cofinancing from the High-Level Technology Fund for $0.5 million.
 The technical assistance will contribute to supporting the Government of the Maldives in related capacity development of various stakeholders, including on change management.
 The project will use information and communication technology to improve efficiency in cross-border control procedures by supporting the development of an automated system to share and harmonize data across systems of transnational regulatory agencies.
 It will also allow traders and other service providers to submit and obtain unified clearance of export and import documentation requirements through a single point of entry.
 It will run from 2019 - 2023.